GED in Virgin Islands

 • Charlotte Amalie High School (ACE Program), Alton Adams Sr. Drive, Charlotte Amalie, St Thomas 00802, U.S. Virgin Islands, Phone: 340-774-0780, ext.
 4526 (after 5 p.m.)

-Can I Take the GED Test Online in Virgin Islands?
+GED Online Virgin Islands?

-Yes!
 In Virgin Islands, you have the option to take the GED test online.
 This online test is supervised by a virtual proctor who remotely monitors your exam using specialized software.

 To get started, you’ll need: